 When a user enters your read, the first thing they’d be looking for is useful information.
 Not your story telling skills!

-Which is why, structuring your content is very important!
-For example, if you’re writing a post about “Why You Should be Using Grammarly?”, you should not start off by telling when was Grammarly started or long elaborate story scenarios!
+This is why structuring your content is very important!
+For example, if you’re writing a post about “Why You Should be Using Grammarly?”, you should not start off by telling when Grammarly started or long elaborate story scenarios!

 Instead, you can be quick with your introduction and head off to the section where the user can find the actual purpose of the post!

 Though you cannot always skip certain basics, it’s important that you keep this in mind and stick to a user-centric approach!

 Readability is a great SEO article writing tip that benefits your blog post in ways you can never imagine!
 Right from increasing user engagement to SEO rankings, improving your content’s readability factor is something you cannot afford to overlook.

 And here are some of the hacks that can help you do the same!

-Heading tags are crucial to any kind of content copies you create and is one of the best tips for SEO writing!
+Heading tags are crucial to any kind of content copy you create and are one of the best tips for SEO writing!

-If you had noticed well, I’ve used a H2 tag, a couple of H3 and H4 tags in this read!
+If you had noticed well, I’ve used an H2 tag, a couple of H3 and H4 tags in this read!
 It’s because using heading tags helps Google read your content and this proves to be a great deal when it comes to ranking!

 Also, using heading tags can give your content a good structure and helps with the content’s readability score!
 Trust me, there’s no point in drafting huge paragraphs with no breaks!

-Because huge paragraphs with no end not only make your readers tiresome but also they miss the actual point of your copy!
+Because huge paragraphs with no end not only make your readers tiresome but also miss the actual point of your copy!